Humane Label Turkey Slaughter

 About Hildy, a turkey rescued by Farm Sanctuary and featured in the clip below, Susie Coston has written, “Prevalent in our society are some deep misconceptions about turkeys: that they lack intelligence, that they don’t have personalities, that there can be no kinship between humans and these animals who appear so very different from us.
 For eight years, Hildy walked up to people bearing such assumptions and completely disarmed them.
 No one who met this bright, charismatic bird could doubt that turkeys are individuals with minds, feelings, and unique characters – individuals with whom we can have connections, individuals with whom we can share friendship.”

-There is a wide variety of tantalizing turkey alternatives that can take center stage at any holiday table.
-Whether you’re looking for store-bought, order-online, or make-your-own options, it’s easy and delicious to veganize your favorite holiday main dishes.
+There is a wide variety of delicious turkey alternatives that can take center stage at any holiday table.
+Whether you’re looking for store-bought, order-online, or make-your-own options, it’s easy and delicious to veganize your favorite holiday dishes.
 For a great list of options, check out:

 Woodstock Farm Animal Sanctuary’s Guide to Turkey Alternatives and Other Delicious Main Dish Ideas